 than any other tribe.
 Moreover, their writings were not just autobiographical, as is typically thought, but anthropological, including fiction and nonfiction, and highly stylized memoir.

 No other transitional nation produced writers who wrote so extensively for the general American audience, let alone so many works that incorporated both Native American and Western literary techniques.

 Their stories helped shape the future of America; its identity; its developing appreciation of nature; its acceptance of alternative religions and medical practices; an awareness of the oral tradition; and a sense of multiculturalism.

-Historically overlooked, largely because they were Indian, Heflin seeks to place these writers alongside American and English modernist works and within mainstream literature.
+In this book, Heflin seeks to place these writers alongside American and English modernist work and within mainstream literature.

 Ruth J. Heflin is assistant professor of English at Kansas City, Kansas Community College.
 She is a contributor to The Black Elk Reader, also published by Syracuse University Press.

 6 x 9, 236 pages, 5 black and white illustrations